 - Frontend web development

-Since starting out in 2000, I’ve worked in London, Melbourne, Sydney and Brisbane, for design studios, advertising agencies, startups and SMEs.
-Since 2015, my wife, our young family and I have lived in Cairns, Australia.
-Before teaching myself to code websites in 2010, my career highlight was working as a brand designer at Saatchi & Saatchi, London in 2006.
-I’ve also owned and run a few vinyl record labels in past years, so I know how to create products for a niche community.
+Since starting out in 2000, Callum has worked in London, Melbourne, Sydney and Brisbane, for design studios, advertising agencies and tech startups.
+Since 2015, Callum and his family have lived in Cairns, Australia.
+Before teaching himself to code websites starting in 2010, his career highlight was working as a brand designer at Saatchi & Saatchi Design, London in 2006.
+Callum has also owned and run a few vinyl record labels in past years.

 Callum has great eye for detail, yet he also understand the "why" of things.
-His visual design work is top notch and understands the importance of using design as a tool to cater for user need.
-He immerses himself in his work, so he's very easy to collaborate with.
-Brian Hur, founder of VetPronto (YCW15)
+His visual design work is top notch and he never forgets that design serves people.
+He's always taking the work over the advantage line, so to speak, so he's very easy to collaborate with.
+Brian Hur, Founder, VetPronto (YCW15)

-Based in Cairns, Australia, I currently work with local, interstate and international clients.
-I plug into product teams, agencies or work one-to-one with my clients.
-I enjoy travelling to meet in person.
+Based in tropical Cairns, Australia, Callum works with local, interstate and international clients.
+He plugs into product teams, agencies or work one-to-one with business owners.
+He enjoys travelling to meet in person.

-You can also find me on these internet locations:
+You can also find Callum on these websites and feeds:

-The best way to keep in touch is to signup for my bi-monthly newsletter about visual design, user experience and website development through the lens of people and attention:
+The best way to keep in touch is to sign-up for The Littoral Line, a weekly email letter about creativity, design and complexity through the lens of people and attention: